 There are many plants that can help attract bees and other pollinators to your garden.

-It is recommended to plant the plants in groups.
 Usually five to seven in a clump is fine.

 There are two major factors to attract bees and other pollinators to your garden.
 Pollen and nectar.

-Well, pollen is what is needed because that is what they use to feed themselves and the hive.
+Pollen is what is needed because that is what they use to feed themselves and the hive.
 It is their main source of food.
 Although forager bees do not consume the pollen, it is for the workers and for the larvae to consume.

 Nectar is the secondary source of food.
 Having plants that are high in nectar will help attract bees to your garden.
 Nectar is gathered and then taken back to the hive.
 It is then passed around the hive until it is completely avoid of water.
 That is when it becomes the honey we all love to enjoy.